Inlander Virtual Tour descriptive text

 In Carriage B, there are doors used to exit and enter the train on each side in the vestibule area.

 Moving towards the seating area from the vestibule, you will open a door and pass through the doorway which is approximately 530mm wide.
 On the left there is a water fountain and two luggage racks which are available for carry-on items.
 A checked luggage service is also available.
 There are grabrails for safety at each end of the luggage rack.
 On the right, opposite the luggage rack, there are two rooms.
-One is a unisex shower which has a shower with body wash, a mirror and a power point.
+One is a unisex shower which has a shower with body wash, a mirror, a baby change table and a power point.
 The other is a washroom which contains a basin and hand wash, mirror and power point.

 Next is the seating area of Carriage B. In this carriage, there are two seats on each side.
 There are 12 rows of Economy Seats.
 Seats 1 to 48 are in Carriage B. Seat 48 is the closest seat to Carriage A while Seat 1 is at the end of the train.
 Just as in Carriage A, the Economy Seats each have a footrest, tray table, fixed armrests and a reading light.
 On the back of each seat is a seat pocket which contains a safety card, onboard menu and other information.
 In the front row seats, the tray table extends from the wall and the seat pocket is on the wall to the side of the seats.
 In Carriage B, seats 45 and 48 may be booked for customers travelling with an assistance animal where floor space can be provided to comfortably accommodate the animal.
 These seats are located at the front of the carriage.